scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 Both, the eccentric annular Couette velocity and flow force are validated with numerical CFD-results that are obtained by solving the full nonlinear Navier-Stokes equation in the flow domain between the two cylinders.

-The article concludes with an application of the comformal bipolar map to an eccentric Poiseuille-problem.
+The article concludes with an application of the conformal bipolar map to an eccentric Poiseuille-problem.
 Although the solution is known, it is seldomly implemented and visualized.
 With the help of *sympy* however, the implementation of such methods is much easier.
 Finally, the authors combine their results on eccentric annular Couette-flow with known results on eccentric annular Poiseuille-flow, deriving new expressions for the eccentric annular Couette-Poiseuille-flow.

 *sympy* performed particularly well in the application of the first conformal mapping (i.e. the Moebius transform).
 In case of the bipolar transformation, manual assistance had to be provided when separating real and imaginary parts of the conformal map.
 Furthermore, the authors realized that the *series*- and *simplify*-routines have some difficulties with terms involving square roots.